 Step 6: Clearing Browser Cache

 This is very important.
 Most of the time, we forget to clear our browsing history.
 If you need to make your way back to a possibly forgotten corner of the internet you visited once upon a time, a browser will keep your history eternally.
-The truth is that it may be used against you by significant others, friends, coworkers, instructors, and even law enforcement.
-Even if it is our very own personal computer.
+The truth is that your significant other, friends, coworkers, professors, and even law enforcement may use it against you, even if it’s just your personal laptop.

-- At the top, choose a time range.
+- At the top, select a time range.

 To delete everything, select All time.

-At the top right, click More [The Three Vertical Dots].
+- At the upper right, click More [The Three Vertical Dots].

 Next to “Cookies and other site data” and “Cached images and files,” check the boxes.

 Click Clear data.